sveljko/sveljko.github.io/_posts/2019-02-20-exception_ergonomics.md

 Post-conditions can change during the evolution of the code and maintenance of a procedure.
 Having to update our "throw if postconditions fail" code can be a maintenance burden.
-The thing is, most of the time, to achive this, we would need to add some "postcodition checking" code towards the end of our procedure.
+The thing is, most of the time, to achieve this, we would need to add some "postcodition checking" code towards the end of our procedure.
 This can also be a performance issue, if the procedure is on a "hot path".
 Then, one might be tempted to remove it in some "optimized build",